puppetlabs/puppet-docs/source/facter/3.6/custom_facts.md

 Facter can parse structured data files stored in the external facts directory and set facts based on their contents.

 Structured data files must use one of the supported data types and must have the correct file extension.
-At the moment, Facter supports the following extensions and data types:
+Facter supports the following extensions and data types:

 `.yaml`: YAML data, in the following format: